 The spring indoor seed starting schedule also aims for perfect growing conditions and planting out dates.

-What is special about this schedule?
+What is special about the indoor seed-starting schedule?

 If the planting out date on the schedule does not work for you, move the seed starting accordingly.